 mišta-: Mayrhofer connected mištannu 'bounty' with Vedic mīḍhá- “booty, price for fight”, but Avestan mižda, Middle Persian mizd 'wage, price' are closer.

 -myašda: a name from the Amarna letters, zi-ir-dam-ia-aš-da, has been interpreted as zṛda-myazda 'one who makes an offering of the heart' (O'Callaghan).
 This form is very Iranic, in Avestan heart is zǝrǝd-, in Parthian zyrd (in Indic hṛd-).
 We can compare from the already cited list of Iranic names (Tavernier 2007): "*Zṛdiyavauš (Median) 'with a good heart'.
 Babylonian: Si-ri-di-a-muš."
+Hinz 1975 cites an Assyrian zi-ir-di-ak-ka.

-The sound in Akkadian cuneiform should be an affricate, while Iranic is a voiced sibilant, but it is also considered a voiced sound (see here), therefore quite close.
-On the other hand, Babylonian is considered a voiceless affricate.
+The sound z in Akkadian cuneiform should be an affricate, while Iranic z is a voiced sibilant, but it is also considered a voiced sound (see here), therefore quite close.
+On the other hand, Babylonian s is considered a voiceless affricate.
 We can also wonder if we have to do here with a form with voiceless palatal, comparable with the Indo-European root *ḱrd-.

 There is also a curiously similar name *Irdamiasda, written in Elamite Ir-da-mi-ia-is-da, that has been interpreted as *Ṛta-myazda- "ritual banquet".
 In fact, Avestan miiazda is a sacred offering of food.
 In the Ṛgveda we have the form miyedha with the same meaning.

 panza-: in the list of the number of rounds with the horses, we have pa-an-za-wa-ar-ta-an-na, clearly corresponding to Indo-Iranian pañca 'five'.
-If is really a voiced sound, it is interesting that in many Iranic languages the form of the number five has also a voiced affricate or fricative: Persian panj, Parthian panǰ, Bactrian panzo, Pashto pinźë, Kurdish penj.
+If z is really a voiced sound, it is interesting that in many Iranic languages the form of the number five has also a voiced affricate or fricative: Persian panj, Parthian panǰ, Bactrian panzo, Pashto pinźë, Kurdish penj.

 -ta(h)ma: the famous Mitanni king's name Artatama is written in the Amarna letters ar-ta-ta-a-ma(š) (see here).
 It has been interpreted through -dhāman as in the Vedic ṛtadhāman 'whose abode is truth or divine law', an epithet of Agni found twice in the late Vājasaneyi Saṃhitā.
 As a name it is used in the Viṣṇu Purāṇa for the 13th Manu.
 So, it is difficult to consider it as an ancient Indo-Iranian name, I would propose another interpretation, through an Old Persian *Artata(h)ma 'brave through Truth'.
 A corresponding Median name *Ṛtataxma is attested in the Elamite form Ir-da-tak-ma and similar.
 Moreover, many names with Old Persian tahma- are written tam-ma- in Elamite cuneiform.